verbb/xero/README.md

 # Xero plugin for Craft Commerce 2 & 3

+> Looking for the legacy plugin with OAuth 1.0a support? <a href="https://github.com/thejoshsmith/craft-commerce-xero">You can find it here.</a>

 ## Overview
 This plugin allows you to automatically send Commerce invoices into Xero including contacts, payments and even inventory updates.